meyerlor/acugis_sftp_tool/docs/plugin.rst

 Use the "Browse Remote Path" button to browse the remote directories, or simply enter the remote location (file path) to upload to (e.g. /var/www/html)

-If your owner is a user:group other than wwww-data, change it in the Owbership field.
+If your owner is a user:group other than wwww-data, change it in the Ownership field.

 .. warning::
     The entire QGIS Project directory will be uploaded.